rungjoo/simmc2.0/sub2_1/README.md

     - In each previous system utterance, whether there is an object to share with the utterance of the current turn.
 3. meta-visual matching
     - Matching task between visual meta information of objects
+    - There is no significant impact on performance.

 When we test, we use the following method: